Using the token-based authentication scheme

 Using incorrect Content-Type header

-Providing a mismatching Content-Type header can also return a HTTP 400
+Providing a mismatching Content-Type header can also return an HTTP 400 response.

 The following table lists the supported Content-Type header values: